How to Create an Item Page

 You can specify multiple tags per dynamic list by separating the tags with commas.

 An item's history shows you the entire timeline of changes to that item.
-To see the history of an item, click the "History" tab in the upper right corner of any item page.
+To see the history of an item, click the Options tab and then History tab in the upper-right corner of any item page.
 From here, you can view all of the recent editing activity on a specific page.

 The main section of this page is the recent history.
-It shows all of the edits that have been made to the page recently.
+It shows all of the edits that have been recently made to the page.

-- You can click on any of the edits in blue and it will link to a page showing exactly what was changed.
+- Click on any of the edits in blue, and it will link to a page showing exactly what was changed.

 - The name to the right of the edit shows who made it.

-- Clicking it will send you to their profile page.
+- Clicking it sends you to their profile page.

 - Profiles with diamonds to the right of their names are Administrators.

-- Some edits will have lines through them and will say "denied" in parentheses.
+- Some edits have lines through them and say "denied" in parentheses.